Diogo-Paulico/FCT-VPN/README.md

   * Open your browser and go to https://vpn.fct.unl.pt/
   * Sign-in using your CLIP credentials
   * Wait for the popup, or click <kbd>Connect</kbd> to make it open if it doesn't show up on it's own.
-  * Wait for the connection to be established and the wait for Status to change to connected.
+  * Wait for the connection to be established and for Status to change to connected.
 * Disconnecting
   * Either click <kbd>Disconnect</kbd> on the home page (the button that is now where <kbd>Connect</kbd> used to be), or click <kbd>Disconnect</kbd> on the popup.
 Closing the popup also works.